What is my IP address?

 IPv4 vs IPv6

-The internet is transitioning from IPv4 to IPv6 to accommodate the growing number of connected devices.
-Here's how the two protocols compare.
+The internet is gradually transitioning from IPv4 to IPv6 to accommodate the explosion of connected devices.
+IPv4's 4.3 billion addresses ran out years ago — IPv6's 128-bit space, with roughly 340 undecillion addresses, is the long-term answer.

 Does a VPN Change My IP?

 This page shows the IP as seen by our server.
-If you're using a VPN, it shows the VPN's exit IP — not your real one.
+Behind a VPN, that is the VPN's exit IP — not your real one.

 Does a VPN Make You Secure?

-YouTube ads make VPNs sound like a magic shield against hackers, governments, and identity theft.
-They aren't.
-A VPN is a useful privacy tool for specific situations, but most of what sponsored videos claim is marketing — here's what a VPN actually does and doesn't do.
+YouTube ads make VPNs sound like a magic shield against hackers, governments and identity theft.
+They are not.
+A VPN is a useful privacy tool for specific situations, but most of what sponsored videos claim is marketing — here is what a VPN actually does and does not do.

 "A VPN makes you anonymous"